 What types of grants are offered?

 The Fulbright Program offers a wide variety of competitive, merit-based grants.
-Most grants are for periods of several months, although the U.S. Scholar program has an increasing number of short-term opportunities.
+Most grants are for periods of several months, although the U.S. Scholar program has an increasing number of flexible, short-term opportunities.

 Where can I study with a Fulbright grant?

 Fulbright grants are offered in 160+ countries.
 Applicants may only apply to one country per application cycle.
 The Participating Countries section of the Fulbright website lists grants available in each specific country and region.